‘I ran from mass shooting with my two girls in my arms - don’t blame mental illness’

 He later added: “I don’t want to hear anyone blame this on mental illness, for example.
 There are hundreds of millions of people with mental illness who don’t go shooting innocent people at a parade.”

-Six people were killed and at least 36 more injured after a gunman perched on a rooftop opened fire on families waving flags and children riding bikes at the Independence Day event in the Chicago suburb.
+Six people were killed and at least 36 more injured after a gunman perched on a rooftop opened fire on families waving flags and children riding bikes at the Independence Day event in Highland Park.

 The scene was described as “pandemonium” as crowds of people fled the area, abandoning tricycles, chairs and prams in a desperate bid to escape.